Video game voice actors slam SAG-AFTRA's controversial AI deal

 However, the announcement hasn’t been met kindly by several video game voice actors.
 Yong Yea, the English voice actor for Kiryu in the Like A Dragon series, posted on X (formerly Twitter) that “every voice actor I know not only didn’t approve this, they pretty much heard about this for the first time today on Twitter”.

-Wolverine voice actor Steve Blum replied to the announcement, writing:
+Veteran voice actor Steve Blum (Starfield, Mortal Kombat 1, Marvel’s Midnight Suns) replied to the announcement, writing:

 “With all due respect… you state in the article ‘approved by affected members of the union’s voiceover performer community’.
 Nobody in our community approved this that I know of.
 Games are the bulk of my livelihood and have been for years.
 Who are you referring to?”

-Nathan Grayson from Aftermath contacted the chair of the SAG-AFTRA interactive media bargaining unit, who offered a statement that clarified this deal was about one specific company.
+In a statement to Aftermath, the chair of the SAG-AFTRA interactive media bargaining unit clarified that the deal was about one specific company.

 “So the finalized deal with Replica is specific to Replica, in building their third-party AI solution.
 The performer would sign with them and be covered by them and the license to devs would require the protections and compensation be carried through.”